pinecoders/pinecoders.github.io/techniques/script_description/README.md

 Note:
 - We prefix section titles with a full block and an Em space: (█ ).
 - We use all caps for the title and the bold attribute.
+- We follow section titles with an empty line.
 - We end sections with two empty lines to provide visual separation between sections.
 This entails that we never use two empty lines within sections.